mage-ai/mage-ai/README_dev.md

 If there were added new libraries you should manually handle new dependencies.
 It can be done in 2 ways:

 1. `docker-compose build` from project root will fully rebuild an image with new dependencies - it can take lots of time
-2. `pip install x` from inside the container will only install the required dependency - it should be much faster
+2. `uv pip install x` from inside the container will only install the required dependency - it should be much faster

 ## Monaco Editor features